 Competition and market price

 Always check what comparable providers charge.
-Luxury ready-made dishes often cost:
+Luxury ready-made dishes typically cost:

 - Local butchers: €25-45 per person